overture-stack/iobio-components/packages/iobio-react-components/README.md

 ## Node Iobio Metadata Utilities

-These features rely on Node web streams, and use of Node v22 is enforced in package.json engines field and .npmrc.
+These features rely on the [Node web streams API](https://nodejs.org/api/webstreams.html#web-streams-api), and use of Node v22 is enforced in package.json engines field and .npmrc.

 ### ElasticSearch Index Updater Utility